pranjal-1604/TeamsClone/README.md

 # Microsoft Teams Clone

 This is an application that allows two users to connect over a video call.
 Users also have the capability to toggle microphone and video camera on or off.
 Meeting ID can be shared instantly via shortcuts over common social media platforms (Whatsapp,Facebook,Twitter).
+A caller tune notifies the user of an incoming call.

 **Website link** - ***https://ms-teams-clone-video-chat.netlify.app/***